This site is intended for US Healthcare professionals only

 Regardless of prior IO therapy status, cabozantinib is a recommended option.

-2L=second-line; aRCC=advanced renal cell carcinoma; ECOG PS=Eastern Cooperative Oncology Group performance status; IO=immuno-oncology; IQR=interquartile range; IRRC=independent radiology review committee; ITT=intent to treat; MSKCC=Memorial Sloan Kettering Cancer Center; NCCN=National Comprehensive Cancer Network; ORR=objective response rate; OS=overall survival; PD-1=programmed cell death protein-1; PD-L1/L2=programmed death ligand-1/2; PFS=progression-free survival; QD=once daily; RECIST=Response Evaluation Criteria in Solid Tumors; TKI=tyrosine kinase inhibitor; VEGFR=vascular endothelial growth factor receptor.
+2L=second-line; aRCC=advanced renal cell carcinoma; CI=confidence interval; ECOG PS=Eastern Cooperative Oncology Group performance status; HR=hazard ratio; IO=immuno-oncology; IQR=interquartile range; IRRC=independent radiology review committee; ITT=intent to treat; MSKCC=Memorial Sloan Kettering Cancer Center; NCCN=National Comprehensive Cancer Network; ORR=objective response rate; OS=overall survival; PD-1=programmed cell death protein-1; PD-L1/L2=programmed death ligand-1/2; PFS=progression-free survival; QD=once daily; RECIST=Response Evaluation Criteria in Solid Tumors; TKI=tyrosine kinase inhibitor; VEGFR=vascular endothelial growth factor receptor.

 References: